alichtman/deadbolt/docs/hacking.md

 ### Making a New Release

-1. Copy the `encrypt-decrypt.applescript` file back into the `Encrypt\ Decrypt.workflow` file.
+1. Copy the `encrypt-decrypt.applescript` file into the `Encrypt\ Decrypt.workflow` file and export the workflow.
-2. Export the workflow.
+2. Copy the `encrypt-decrypt.applescript` file into the `Encrypt\ Decrypt.app` file and export the workflow.
+3. Run script to update the app icon.
-3. Bump the version number in `VERSION`.
+4. Bump the version number in `VERSION`.
-4. Commit and push
+5. Commit and push